Pier Giorgio Righetti

 Pier Giorgio Righetti (born 25 April 1941) is a professor emeritus of chemistry.
 He worked primarily at the University of Milan (1971–1995) and at the Department of Chemistry of the Polytechnic University of Milan (2005–2011).
 He has served as the President of the Società Italiana di Proteomica (Italian Proteome Society, IPSo).

 A special issue of Electrophoresis was published in Righetti's honor in 2006, recognizing his work developing new methods and techniques for electrophoresis.
 His contributions have been described as "paramount in the ability to separate biomolecules electrophoretically".
 Righetti uses those techniques to study proteomes, sets of proteins that are expressed in organisms.
 He focuses particularly on animals and foods.
 Proteomics describes the proteins that can exist in a given type of cell and their interactions, form and structure.
 Proteins can remain intact for hundreds or even thousands of years.
-One of many applications of Righetti's techniques is the study of historical artifacts, analyzing minute amounts of protein left on them to learn more about their owners and the conditions under which they were used.
+One of many applications of Righetti's techniques is the study of historical artefacts, analyzing minute amounts of protein left on them to learn more about their owners and the conditions under which they were used.

 Education and career

-Righetti attended the University of Pavia in Italy, from which he received a Ph.D in Organic Chemistry in 1965.
-He also did compulsory military service, in the Mountain Artillery.
-Between 1966 and 1970 he held postdoctoral positions: first at Massachusetts Institute of Technology for three years and then at Harvard Medical School for one year where he studied electrophoresis with James W. Drysdale.
+Righetti attended the University of Pavia in Italy, from which he received a Ph.D. in Organic Chemistry in 1965.
+He also did compulsory military service in the Mountain Artillery.
+Between 1966 and 1970 he held postdoctoral positions: first at Massachusetts Institute of Technology for three years and then at Harvard Medical School for one year, where he studied electrophoresis with James W. Drysdale.
 They developed techniques for isoelectric focusing (IEF) using soluble carrier ampholytes and polyacrylamide gels.

 In 1971, Righetti accepted a position at the University of Milan as a professor of biochemistry.
 He remained there for the next 24 years.
 He then worked for two years at the University of Calabria with Roberto Bartolino, and for another eight years at the University of Verona with Franco Tagliaro and Mahmud Hamdan.
-Finally he returned to Milan to work at the Polytechnic University of Milan, where he established a proteomics lab.
+Finally, he returned to Milan to work at the Polytechnic University of Milan, where he established a proteomics lab.
 He became professor emeritus at age seventy, under mandatory retirement laws.

 Righetti has consulted with NASA, the European Space Agency and the Italian Space Agency on experiments in microgravity.